t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 domain.
-Or it may be to provide a meta-model specifications providing thing abstractions that the specific information and data models can be maped to and from.
-Or it may be a framework, in which case it should be specified which additional system aspects it defines, such as security, naming, discovery, communicatioon protocols, and serialization methods.
+Or it may be to provide a meta-model specifications providing thing abstractions that the specific information and data models can be mapped to and from.
+Or it may be a framework, in which case it should be specified which additional system aspects it defines, such as security, naming, discovery, communication protocols, and serialization methods.

 ## Domain

 What is the target usage domain for the specification?
-A specification may tartget or be optimized for a particular domain, such as smart home, industrial, manufacturing, transportation, or agriculture.
+A specification may Target or be optimized for a particular domain, such as smart home, industrial, manufacturing, transportation, or agriculture.
 Choice of the domain is reflected in the specific types of objects and things for which the information